Agalya-10/Agalya-10/README.md

 ## 👨‍💻 About Me
 - 🎓 Education: Bachelor of Science (BSc) in ComputerScience.
-- 💼 Currently working as Frontend Developer at Ebrain Technology.
+- 💼 Currently working as Fullstack Developer at Icodex Publishing solutions ltd.
 - 🌱 I’m currently working on Quick Reciept Project .